 The full Midsumma Festival 2021 program will be launched in mid-March 2021.
 We are working hard to create the best Midsumma possible in 2021 and are so excited to celebrate queer arts and culture together again, stronger and more resilient than ever!

 Read more about our date change HERE.

-Midsumma Pride March will be held in St Kilda in MAY 2021 (date TBC).
-Following the Roadmap to 'COVID Normal'.
-See the Midsumma Pride March Event for details of the marching order, maps, how to get there, accessibility details and stage line-ups.
+Midsumma Pride March will be held in St Kilda on SUNDAY 23 MAY 2021, following the Roadmap to 'COVID Normal'.
+See the Midsumma Pride March Event closer to the date for details of the marching order, maps, how to get there, accessibility details and stage line-ups.

-Midsumma Pride March is the second of our signature events where over 7,400 marchers take to the streets down Fitzroy Street in St Kilda each year.
-Over 45,000 people line the streets and balconies along the march route to show their support – making this the best-attended Pride March in Victoria’s history.
-In terms of scale, March numbers for Midsumma Pride March is considerably larger than other annual march’s held in Victoria including Moomba or the Australia Day March.
+Midsumma Pride March is the second of our signature events, where over 7,400 marchers normally take to the streets down Fitzroy Street in St Kilda each year and over 45,000 people line the streets and balconies along the march route to show their support – making this the best-attended Pride March in Victoria.
+In terms of scale, march numbers for Midsumma Pride March are considerably larger than other annual marches held in Victoria including Moomba or the Australia Day March.

 Parade, pride and party come together once a year in Melbourne's iconic march celebrating solidarity in gender and sexuality diversity.
 A chance to tie up your bootlaces or throw on your heels, and join the spectacular act of unity that is Midsumma Pride March.
 Whether you join the fanfare by foot or by wheel, with workmates or with family, with friends or with lovers, as ally or as queer, Midsumma Pride March is for you.

 Read on for vital information about participating in the march.
 Talk to us if you have any queries.
 Midsumma can be reached on 03 9296 6600 or [email protected].

 Newsletters will be listed here as they are issued....